-- 4.13 A consolidated budget has been established across the Economic Initiatives Division which covers the costs associated with Local Plan preparation (consultant's fees for evidence gathering, consultations and printing). - 4.14 Further evidence gathering and consultation work during the preparation of the Local Plan will give rise to a continuing need for resources for these activities.
-There will also be a need to carry out a Public Examination into the Local Plan in 2018/19, and a budget of £80,000 has been reserved for that.
+- 4.13 A consolidated budget has been established across the Economic Initiatives Division which covers the costs associated with Local Plan preparation (consultant's fees for evidence gathering, consultations and printing). - 4.14 It is not anticipated there will need to be any significant further evidence gathering or consultation work during the remaining stages of plan preparation.
+There will be a need to carry out a Public Examination into the Local Plan in 2020, and a budget of £80,000 has been reserved for that.